GM extends life of its only Detroit factory until early 2020

 The factory is one of five that GM plans to shutter as part of a restructuring to cut costs and reduce underused plants.

-In all, GM is shedding about 5,000 factory jobs and another 8,000 salaried workers.
+In all, GM is shedding about 6,000 factory jobs and another 8,000 salaried positions.

 Most Read Business Stories